September 19th, 2022 Interviews

 Penny: If you’d asked me three and a half years ago if I ever thought I’d a) be sober, and b) be writing a public sober story about it, I’d have laughed in your face.
 Okay, there would be, like, one percent of me who might have believed it, but the other 99% would, like, hell nah!
 I am proof that anything is possible.
 We are capable of more than we know; it only takes a little confidence to set you on your way.

-This week’s Sober Story comes from Taryn, a 36-year-old living in Victoria BC, Canada.
+This week’s Sober Story comes from Rosie, a 68-year-old living in the Coromadel.